Cognitive behaviour therapy

-CBT is based on the underlying assumption that what we feel and how we behave are largely a product of how we think (cognitions).
+CBT’s based on the underlying assumption that what we feel and how we behave are largely a product of how we think (cognitions).
 Cognitive and behavioural interventions can bring about changes in thinking as well as feelings and behaviours.
-There is a lot of evidence that CBT reduces psychological distress and unhelpful behaviour in both children and adults.
+There’s much evidence to prove that CBT reduces psychological distress and unhelpful behaviour in both children and adults.

-We use an adapted CBT programme with children with brain injury or neurological / neurodevelopmental disorders so that they are able to access and use the ideas to modify their thoughts, feelings and behaviours.
-A CBT approach can also be useful in supporting parents who show psychological distress, particularly anxious or depressed symptoms.
+We use an adapted CBT programme to treat children with brain injury or neurological / neurodevelopmental disorders so that they’re able to access and use the ideas they receive in therapy to modify their thoughts, feelings and behaviours.
+A CBT approach can also be useful in supporting parents who show symptoms of psychological distress, particularly anxiety or depression.